HALL OF FAME

 Ben Richards, 2017 National Finalist

-Ben has held roles previously at La Luna Bistro in Melbourne and Carrington Place in Newcastle.
+Ben has held roles previously at The Lane Vinyard in Hahndorf, La Luna Bistro in Melbourne and Carrington Place in Newcastle.

 "I believe that opportunities multiply as they are seized so I’m really focused on setting myself up with roles to learn and grow over the course of my career.
 Because of the high-pressure environment of the kitchen, you have to pay close attention to people’s productivity and performance to make sure everyone is working to their potential."